High Assurance Security Overview

 For storage gateways designated as high assurance, the administrator must configure the authentication assurance timeout, which is the length of time an authentication is valid.
 This determines how often a user has to authenticate with the identity within a session for continued access.
 In addition, for multi-user storage systems, such as campus storage, the administrator must specify the institutional identity provider required for authentication and the set of authorized users.
 For single-user storage systems, such as laptops, the administrator must choose the specific identity from their set of linked identities that is required for access to the endpoint.

 Globus uses a "data channel" for moving data between two endpoints.
 This data channel is established directly between the source and destination endpoints and cannot be accessed by the Globus service, only by the servers running on the endpoints.
 Encryption of the data channel is enforced for all transfers to or from a high assurance endpoint.
-Transfers are encrypted using OpenSSL libraries installed at the endpoint and TLS 1.2 or higher.
+Transfers are encrypted using OpenSSL libraries installed at the endpoint and TLS 1.2.
 The cipher used for a transfer is negotiated between the source and destination endpoints and depends on the preference-ordered list of OpenSSL ciphers (default HIGH) on each endpoint.
 In addition to the data channel, Globus uses a "control channel" to communicate with the source and destination endpoints for a transfer.
-The control channel is encrypted with TLS 1.2 or higher.
+The control channel is encrypted with TLS 1.2.

 Collections are hosted on storage gateways, and provide the interfaces needed for users to access data.
 Both HTTPS and GridFTP protocols are supported for accessing data from collections.
 The high assurance policies speciﬁed at the storage gateway by the administrator are inherited by the collection and govern both collection access and management.
 In the follow sections, we describe data access via the two types of collections: mapped and guest.